nov08demo/-tech-interview-js/README.md

-# Tech interview boilerplate - Javascript
+# Tech interview boilerplate - JavaScript

 Please use this boilerplate as starting point of your code challenge.